stechstudio/laravel-visual-testing/README.md

 [Percy uses a variety of strategies to determine the optimal base build for comparison](https://docs.percy.io/docs/baseline-picking-logic).

-You can also override this and specify your own base build by setting `PERCY_TARGET_BRANCH` in your .env file, or using the `--percy-target-branch` command line option.
+You can override this and specify your own base build by setting `PERCY_TARGET_BRANCH` in your .env file, or using the command line option `--percy-target-branch`.

 ## Example